learn-co-curriculum/dsc-exploring-your-data-lab/README.md

 ## Data Exploration

-At this point, you've already done a modest amount of data exploration between investigating the initial database to further exploring individual features while cleaning things up in preparation for modelling.
-During this process, you've become more familiar with the particular idiosyncracies of the dataset.
+At this point, you've already done a modest amount of data exploration between investigating the initial database to further exploring individual features while cleaning things up in preparation for modeling.
+During this process, you've become more familiar with the particular idiosyncrasies of the dataset.
 This gives you an opportunity to uncover difficulties and potential pitfalls in working with the dataset as well as potential avenues for feature engineering that could improve the predictive performance of your model down the line.
-Remember that this is also not a linear process; after building an intial model, you might go back and continue to mine the dataset for potential inroads to create additional features and improve the model's performance if initial results did not satisfy your needs and expectations.
+Remember that this is also not a linear process; after building an initial model, you might go back and continue to mine the dataset for potential inroads to create additional features and improve the model's performance if initial results did not satisfy your needs and expectations.
 Here, you'll continue this process, investigating the distributions of some of the various features and their relationship to the target variable: `list_price`.

 ### Load the dataset 'Lego_dataset_cleaned.csv'  and Check its Contents